2018 Midterm House Of Representative Elections Betting Odds

 Can Republican Control Of Congress Last?

 There are a total of 435 seats in the US House of Representatives.
-The Republicans currently are the majority and have a controlling hold over the House leaving Democrats in the minority.
+The Republicans currently are the majority and have a controlling hold over the House leaving Democrats in the minority, but a small margin.
 Despite the control, Republicans are a tad nervous about maintaining the majority amidst a flurry of anti-Trump sentiments and a rush of liberal presence in the media.
-The same goes for the US Senate in that the Republicans are in control yet they are in danger of losing it.
 If the Republicans lose control of the House, it will be difficult to keep the Democrats’ agenda at bay.
 Legislation will be skewed towards Democratic principles and the Republicans will not be able to overpower them.
 As soon as the odds on the Republicans maintaining control of Congress are presented, we will add them to this page.

 Advantage In Democrats Favor

-There are only 48 seats in the House of Representatives 2018 midterm elections considered competitive.
+There are only 48 seats in the House of Representatives 2018 midterm elections that are considered competitive.
 The others are either so far right or left to even think about being a debate.
 The Democrats need to flip 24 Republican seats while keeping the 194 they already possess in order to take control.
 Democrats seem to be performing better in generic polls used to test the voting waters.
 Also, President Trump’s approval ratings are low, meaning there is a stronger likelihood of people not voting for Reps that would help him.
 41 of the competitive seats are Republican, the other 7 are Democrat.
-This means the Republicans stand a greater chance of losing them.
-These states are close too in terms of President Trump and then-candidate Hillary Clinton outperforming each other.
+This means the Republicans stand a greater chance of losing a significant number of seats.
+These states were close also in terms of President Trump and then-candidate Hillary Clinton outperforming each other.

 Toss Up States In The Midterm House Elections In 2018